 - provide an audited statement of annual outgoings (in most cases)

-- cover their own legal costs in complying with the CTA
+- cover their own legal costs in complying with the Act

 - send reminder notices to you, as the tenant, to exercise renewals and options

 Please remember, the tips and tools provided here are intended for general information only.
-When it comes to signing a lease, the best piece of advice we can give you is to take your time and get legal advice.
+When it comes to signing a lease, the best piece of advice we can give you is to take your time and get legal advice to ensure it is right for your business.
 Some additional sources of information to help you include: